| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 Talmudic verse to Schindler: "He who saves one life, it is as if he has saved the

+entire world."
+Schindler replied, "Of course, of course."
 The role of Itzhak Stern is crucial.
 Stern, an accountant,

 informs Schindler that German industrialists must pay less for Jewish slave labor than for